On Good Infinite Families of Toric Codes or the Lack Thereof: Acknowledgements

 \section{Acknowledgements}

 This research was completed at the \textbf{REU Site: Mathematical Analysis and Applications at the University of Michigan-Dearborn}.
 We would like to thank the National Science Foundation (DMS-1950102); the National Security Agency (H98230-21); the College of Arts, Sciences, and Letters; and the Department of Mathematics and Statistics for their support.
+We also would like to thank the anonymous referee for their constructive feedback.

 ~